 There you have it, if England tries to be rooted, we must be rootless.
 If the English are sentimental and irrational, we must show them our ruthlessness.
 They are closed.
 We must be open.
 And the way to be open is to shut the door on all that is closed.

-One final point, and the most important point.
+One final point and probably the most important point.
 There seems to be an unstated assumption in all of this.
-It’s as if one day England woke up and decided it was going to be more insular and more nationalistic.
+It is as if one day England woke up and decided it was going to be more insular and more nationalistic.
 It voted Brexit on a sudden whim.
 It occurred outside of history.
-O’Toole has written quite a bit about Brexit, and while he has written much about England’s means and opportunity, he has been less interested in England’s motives.
+O’Toole has written quite a bit about Brexit and while he has written much about England’s means and opportunity, he has been less interested in England’s motives.
 How did it come that the English became more insular and more suspicious of the world?
 Did becoming an ethnic minority in their own capital city contribute to that feeling?
 Did the cult of openness itself contribute?